GummiBergM/hopaverkefni-1-v3-haust-2024/README.md

 index.html, rough html - Joseph (done)

+Myndir folder and images on homepage and recipes - Joseph (done) - if anything is missing let Joseph know... or do it yourself heheh

-Myndir (komin í myndir folder, ætla að setja í kóðan) - Joseph (WIP)
+functional links - Joseph (WIP)

 ---